DevOpsKev/cucurbits/README.md

 15. Additional notes:
     1. Cucurbits Server will only start testing beliefs once it has received notification 'Test Criteria' have been deployed.
     2. If a given Belief's AttentionSpan expires Cucurbits will stop testing that Belief.
-    3. Each Belief is protected by a unique key pair, and you will need the public key when subscribing or publishing to a Belief.
+    3. Each Belief is protected by a unique key pair, you will need the public key when subscribing or publishing to a Belief.